 Currently, we organize a weekly market on campus every Thursday, take care of the nesting boxes, organize Öko?-logisch! campus tours, organize a vegan break every two weeks

 , and a lot of differend smaller activities.
 Also, we organize a week of events every semester – sometimes on the energy transition, sometimes on waste reduction, deal with animal-human relations, and contribute to the critical film offerings in Lüneburg.

-The Politics Society wants to contribute to shaping the civil society of the 21st century.
+The political society wants to contribute to the shaping of civil society in the 21st century.
 Hereby politics is understood in the broadest sense: university and general politics, by no, mean limited to committees, but rather in active and perhaps also daily action, and not at all politically disenchanted.
 But also, discussions

 about political theory(s) are gladly heard and seen!

 Sustainability and justice can only be thought together and can only have an effect on the whole spectrum from the local to the global.
-Therefore we try to cover as many different topics as possible.
+Therefore, the political society tries to cover as diverse a range of topics as possible.
 The society is organized in a grassroots way and works in a beginner-friendly way.

 QuARG stands for Queer, Awareness, Equal Rights, and Gender Matters.
 QuARG is interested in everything related to gender and sexuality.
 This includes homosexuality, bisexuality, heterosexuality, asexuality, intersexuality, and trans identity, as well as feminism, sexism, and queerness.
 One focus of our work is political education.
 QuARG advocates for equality aims to make discrimination and privilege visible and strives to counteract them.
 We also use our mandate in the General Student Committee (AStA) precisely for this purpose.